 Many banks have different lending criteria for the amount of loan to value that they will lend depending on the nationality of the applicants.
 Citizens of the EU, USA, Canada, Japan, HK.
 Singapore NZ and Australia should qualify for the maximum amounts.
 Other countries may have a loan restriction of 60%.

 The maximum age that the banks will lend to is age 80 provided that life insurance cover is put in place to the end of the loan term.
 French banks prefer their own insurance companies for arranging life cover but it can be possible to use UK insurance with a few lenders.
 If you have had medical problems in the past or are borrowing a large amount of money then you may be asked to do extra medical tests.
 If there are 2 borrowers then the application will be based on the oldest applicant.

 CAPITAL AND INTEREST REPAYMENT

 A French bank will take a first charge over the property as security and will lend over a term of 25 years.
-Mortgages in France are nearly always repaid by the capital and interest method.
-The usual maximum amount that can be borrowed in France on a property for nonresidents is 85% of the property valuation amount with a minimum loan of 75,000 euros which can sometimes include estate agent’s fees but will always exclude the notaire’s fees.
-The minimum loans available with the banks we work with are 50,000 euros.
+Mortgages in France are usually repaid by repaying both the capital and the interest on a repayment mortgage.
+The usual maximum amount that can be borrowed in France on a property for nonresidents is 85% of the property valuation amount with a usual minimum loan of 75,000 euros which can sometimes include estate agent’s fees but will always exclude the notaire’s fees.
+The minimum loans available with the banks we work with are 100,000 euros.
 Special offers are sometimes available; please contact us for the latest details.